denniszielke/ai-agents-workshop/src/sk-agents-02-tools/Readme.md

 ## Objective:

-The objective is to learn how to set up agent to agent discussion
+The objective is to learn how to set up agent to agent discussion with tools

 ## Tasks: